davidwiese/trip-report/README.md

 # Trip Report

-Find beta on hikes and climbs, create your own reports, or even blog your entire thru hike!
+Share your trips, find beta, and connect with other adventurers!

-**Link to project:** Deploying Q2 2024
+**Link to project:** Deploying Q3 2024

 ## How It's Made

-**Tech used:** Next.js, React, Typescript, Tailwind CSS, MongoDB, Mongoose, NextAuth.js, Next Server Actions, Cloudinary
+**Tech used:** Next.js, React, Typescript, Tailwind CSS, MongoDB, Mongoose, NextAuth.js, Next Server Actions, Cloudinary, Clerk, Upstash, PostHog, Sentry

 Trip Report is a full-stack web app designed to be the one-stop-shop for finding everything you need to know about a hike or climb.
 Built using Next.js, it provides users with a seamless experience to search through reports or create their own, and find the necessary beta to complete their objective.
-It is built using Next API Routes to create serverless RESTFUL endpoints.
+It is built primarily using Next.js Server Actions.
 The frontend is crafted with TypeScript and styled with Tailwind CSS for a cohesive and responsive design.
-Google OAuth handles the authentication (more options coming) while MongoDB serves as a robust database solution.
+Clerk handles the authentication while MongoDB serves as a robust database solution.
+Upstash ensures rate limiting, PostHog provides analyticsm, and Sentry manages errors.

 ## Optimizations In Progress

 - Accessibility features
-- Convert client components to server components where applicable
 - Add comments to reports
+- Rebuild messaging system with replies
+- Dark mode